gideonpeters/hng7/readme.txt

-As the HNG7 internship commences, here's the readme file requested.
+As the HNG7 internship commences, here's the readme file requested..